Executive Director & Baykeeper

 As Program Director, Cade works to make sure that projects Mobile Baykeeper engages in fit the vision and strategic plan of the organization.
 He is responsible for determining how and when to engage in policy matters to ensure responsible growth throughout the area.
 Cade manages Mobile Baykeeper's activities in protecting our waterways and communities from pollution resulting from infrastructure issues such as sewage overflows, construction stormwater, and industrial pollution.
 With assistance from the Program Coordinator and Education and Outreach Coordinator and guidance of the Executive Director and Board of Directors he designs and implements new programs to educate and engage citizens on environmental issues.
 He also oversees work related to citizen concerns on environmental issues.

 As a Mobile native, Hanlon, like many of us, grew up with a great appreciation for our Gulf Coast.
 He graduated from Birmingham-Southern College in May 2012 with a B.S. in Business Administration and a minor in Urban Environmental Studies.
 In no hurry to start a career, he immediately moved to Jackson Hole, Wyoming after graduation, where he spent the next three years.
 During this time, he worked seasonally at a fine dining Italian restaurant while exploring outdoor adventures in the Rocky Mountains and traveling in the shoulder seasons.
-Now back at home on the water, Hanlon is an avid kayaker and also enjoys spending time at the beach, riding his bike, playing tennis and beach volleyball, and enjoying happy hours and live music downtown.
+Now back at home on the water, Hanlon is an avid kayaker and also enjoys spending time at the beach, riding his bike, playing tennis, and beach volleyball.

 Hanlon initially got his start at Baykeeper as the Development & Outreach Intern, where he assisted with various aspects of marketing, event planning, research, and community outreach.
 He then temporarily served as the Grants Assistant, writing and managing grants, before moving into his current position.
 As Communications Coordinator, Hanlon works with both the Program and Development Director to implement marketing and public relations strategies for major programs, campaigns, and fundraising events.
 He is responsible for writing and designing all promotional material, managing media relations, and leading the organization's digital presence by overseeing all social media platforms, e-mail marketing, the Mobile Baykeeper website, and blog.